 You probably already know this–but it’s worth stating–this isn’t about physique.
 I don’t care what you look like.
 I care about what you can do.
 And I want to help you be able to do more of what matters to you.

 I also want you to leave the class knowing more about what good and useful challenges feel like in your own body, so that you can get stronger without injury.
 I think that it’s essential that as we challenge ourselves, we do so with a lot of compassion.
 It would be my hope to encourage each participant (and everyone in the world) to see and honor their limitations while at the same time working to change them…rather than avoiding or disregarding limitations, which will keep us having to work around them.
 Working around, not through, takes its toll on the other parts of our body.

-I’ll be offering this class out of my home and my space will only accommodate 6 people, so if you know that you want in, please let me know.
+I’ll be offering this class out of my home and my space will only accommodate 5 people, so if you know that you want in, please book your spot.

 Also, if you have a friend or family member who this would be perfect for, please tell them about it.
 I know that consistent training can change someone’s physical function, which can change their life.

 The class cost is $297.
 Registration closes March 31st, or as soon as the class is full.

 This class is informed by my 18 years as a massage therapist, specializing in relief from persistent pain through clinical rehabilitative massage.
 I’ve been interested in exercise for some time and started pursuing my own training 2 years ago.
 I received a Functional Aging Specialist certification from the Functional Aging Institute and have been honing my coaching skills with a handful of willing trainees.
 The most important thing to me about both fitness and massage is that we continue to be able to do the activities that matter to us, and that we nurture a relationship of friendly cooperation and compassion with our body.